What every Refrigerators has:

 While this GE is just a solid, basic fridge, it has some nice features that are worth noting.
 Most popular is the fact that, in spite of its smaller footprint, the shelves in the door are designed to hold gallon-sized jugs.
 It also features the standard two-crisper design with a solid top for more storage, two adjustable wire shelves, and a single shelf in the freezer.
 It doesn't include an icemaker, but you can add the GE IM4D Icemaker Kit (Est. $90), which users say is very easy to do.

 Reviewers don't have much to say about the appearance of the GE GTE15CTHRWW, but owners do, and they like their options a lot.
-The GTE15CTHWW comes in white, black and bisque; the GTE18CTHWW comes in silver as well.
-The silver will run you about $50 more, but the other colors are all the same price.
+The GTE15CTHWW is white, but it also comes in black as the GE GTE15CTHRBB (Est. $600) and bisque as the GE GTE15CTHRCC (Est. $600).
 We saw plenty of comments about the sleek attractive design and clean lines, something owners say fits well in their kitchen, without standing out.Bottom-freezer Refrigerators